-Welfare support is available from the Head of Wellbeing and Welfare, Sarah Beattie (she/her), or the Chaplain, Rev Nathan Mulcock (he/him) who can also refer you to University, or external sources of welfare advice and support.
+Welfare support is available from the Head of Wellbeing and Welfare, Sarah Beattie (she/her), or the Chaplain who can also refer you to University, or external sources of welfare advice and support.

-The Dean, Professor Andrew Higgins (he/him), can also advise you on how to make a formal complaint under the College's Disciplinary Procedures or, if the person complained about is from another College, the Dean of that College or the Proctors' Office.
+The Dean can also advise you on how to make a formal complaint under the College's Disciplinary Procedures or, if the person complained about is from another College, the Dean of that College or the Proctors' Office.